peterjc/thapbi-pict/docs/worked_example/read_summary.rst

 The heart of the read report is a large table, of unique sequences (rows) versus sequenced samples (columns), with read abundance counts.
-There are additional columns with sequence information, and when metadata is present, extra rows at the start with sample information.
+There are additional columns with sequence information, and when :ref:`metadata` is present, extra rows at the start with sample information.

 This read report has a row for each unique sequence.
 The first columns are the unique sequence MD5 checksum, any species prediction, the sequence itself,